Child Support in Alaska

 Imputed Income for Child Support

-A court won't impute income for a parent who is physically or mentally incapacitated, or who is caring for a child under two years of age (assuming both parents are legally responsible for the child).
+A judge won't impute income for a parent who is physically or mentally incapacitated, or who is caring for a child under two years of age (assuming both parents are legally responsible for the child).

 Modifying the Support Order